comrumino/cpp-coursework/notes.md

 * initialize unless you have a good reason not to
 * http://www.stroustrup.com/Programming/PPP-style-rev3.pdf
 * almost always auto: choice between auto and explicit, choose auto. changing an object iterated requires fewer changes
+* class functions always in .cc so that not everything has to be recompiled.

 ## Things to know
 * assignment changes the LHS